chanitypham/AI-Builder-Kit/README.md

 ## Introduction
 Welcome to the AI Builder Kit - an open-source project that helps you build your own AI tools and group them into one central hub.

+## Features
+✅ **Build your own AI tools**: Easily build your own AI tools on [MindPal](https://mindpal.space/).
+Then group them into a single hub with this buildkit. <br>
+✅ **Group all your Tools in a Hub**: Centralize all your tools in one hub.
+The hub also offers extensive customization options (eg. change themes, add API / Database, etc); ensure to meets the needs of you, your team, or your clients. <br>
+✅ **Show Your Hub**: Showcase and monetize your well-crafted AI Tools Hub at ease. <br>

 ## Use Cases
 ### Some suggested use cases can be:
 👉 Create a central repository of **content writing AI tools** for all your social media sites<br>